lzukw/virtual_barrier_model/README.md

 When teaching PLC-programming to students, normally my students use a PLC connected to a hardware-model consisting of two barriers.
 This is ok for teaching small groups of students, but for a larger group there are not enough hardware-models.

-This electron-app is a virtual barrier-model, that simulates the real hardware.model.
+This electron-app is a virtual barrier-model, that simulates the real hardware-model.
 Instead of using PLC-inputs/outputs it is "connected" via modbus-tcp to a SOFT-PLC.
 CoDeSys and Beremiz can be used for PLC-Programming, since they support modbus.

+To get an idea, how this app looks like, just have a look at `virtualModel.svg`.

 # Connecting to the virtual barrier model